boyzies123/AvionicSystem/docs/meetings.md

 - Create state diagram
 - Create traceability matrix
 - Start coding by Monday at the latest to allow as much testing time as possible

+## Minutes for Team Meeting on 13/05/2024

+#### Meeting Place: Online via Discord

+### Objectives for the week ahead

+- Create core system and UI components ready for testing ASAP
+- Begin building test infrastructure